nla-group/classix/README.md

 - matplotlib
 - pandas

-To ensure successful Cython compiling, please update your NumPy to the latest version 1.22.0.
+To ensure successful Cython compilation, please update your NumPy installation to the latest version 1.22.0.

-To install the current release via PIP use:
+To install the current CLASSIX release via PIP use:
 ```
 pip install ClassixClustering
 ```

-To check the installation you can use:
+To check the CLASSIX installation you can use:
 ```
 python -m pip show ClassixClustering
 ```